 The International Myeloma Working Group consensus criteria for response and minimal residual disease assessment, published in The Lancet Oncology in August 2016, states that clinical relapse requires one or more of the following criteria.
 These criteria are direct indicators of increasing disease and/or end-organ dysfunction (CRAB features):

-- Definite increase in the size of existing plasmacytomas or bone lesions.
+- Definite increase in the size of existing plasmacytomas (tumor composed of plasma cells) or bone lesions.

-- Decrease in hemoglobin of ≥ 2 g/dL not related to therapy or other non-myeloma-related conditions.
+- Decrease in hemoglobin (protein in red blood cells that carries oxygen) of ≥ 2 g/dL not related to therapy or other non-myeloma-related conditions.

-- Rise in serum creatinine by 2 mg/dL or more from the start of the therapy and attributable to myeloma.
+- Rise in serum creatinine (muscle waste product in the blood) by 2 mg/dL or more from the start of the therapy and attributable to myeloma.